 Read more about our staff and trustees below:

-Jamie Hale is the joint CEO.
+Jamie Hale is the CEO.
 They live independently in London with their partner and dog, supported by PAs.
-Jamie is studying for a MA in Philosophy, Politics and Economics of Health at UCL, and has a background in disability arts (running emerging d/Deaf and disabled theatre company CRIPtic), and in health and social care policy and research.
-Jamie enjoys the arts, cooking, gaming, and travel.
+Their background is in organisational development – they founded and run CRIPtic Arts, a disability arts organisation, and in health and social care policy and research.
+According to the Shaw Trust they were one of the 100 most influential people in the UK in 2021.
+They also work as a creative and are an award-winning poet and screenwriter.
+When they’re having fun, Jamie enjoys the arts, cooking, gaming, and travel.

-Cath McNicol is an Engagement Officer for Pathfinders, and keeps in touch with members and partners, puts on online events, and encourages members to produce content for our website.
-She also works on a project that gives young people the skills to put on their own online events for Pathfinders.
+Cath McNicol is one of the Uplift Project Leads at Pathfinders.
+Uplift is our youth development project which supports young people with muscle weakening conditions to build skills and confidence, and campaign for social change.
 In her free time, she is a trustee for the Wheelchair Football Association and coaches and plays at a club in Middlesbrough.
 She loves to travel and, with her partner, is currently having a go at a self build campervan.

 Mark Chapman is the Honorary President and one of the co-founders of Pathfinders.
 Mark lives independently in Edinburgh in his own flat, employing a team of PAs to support him.
 Mark has volunteered for many years for a range of disability and neuromuscular charities.
 He has an active social life and enjoys travel, theatre and spending time with friends.